neilpeterson/talk-terraform-workshop/5-terraform-functions/README.md

 ## Update container name to use lower function

 Open the `main.tf` file created in the last module and update the name of the Azure Container Instance to use the `lower` function.
-If needed, you can create a new file and copy in the following configuration.

 ```
 resource "azurerm_resource_group" "hello-world" {